SP4595/Voice-Chat-with-Ollama/README.md

 ## 2. How to use

 &emsp; First, please download every required package and applications.
+You have to download `Ollama` and `GPT-so-vits` to use this projects.